jacob-sauve/umple-offline/README.md

 - A way to view images, which you should specify as the value of `src/umple_offline.lua.PREVIEW_CMD`.
 Default is MacOS's Preview (_`open` command_).
 - [umple](https://github.com/umple/Umple)
 - [graphviz](https://graphviz.org/download/)
+- Not necessary, but pairs nicely with [umple.nvim](https://cruise.umple.org/umple/Neovim.html)

 <br>

-_The program assumes that these have been installed/configured._
+_The program assumes that these_ (except umple.nvim) _have been installed/configured._

 ## Installation
 Navigate into your `~/.config/nvim/lua` directory and clone this repo: